harshkhangarot07/harshkhangarot07/README.md

   - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
   - Navigating through the world of React Router for seamless page transitions.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Django, a powerful Python web framework.
+  - Building server-side applications with MERN stack.
   - Diving into PostgreSQL for efficient and scalable database management.

  ## 🏆 Achievements

-- 🌟 Completed Hacktoberfest 2023 - Contributed to open source projects and celebrated the spirit of collaboration.
+-coming soon ...

 ## 📬 Get in Touch